TStalnaker44/boms_away_study/README.md

 - `likert.txt`: lists the likert scale questions in the survey
 - `questions.json`: A JSON file mapping question IDs to text

-### Exploring Data with the Data Reader

-Running the `data_reader.py` file allows the user to explore the data from all surveys in an easy and human readable way through a terminal window.
-When the program starts, it will prompt the user for a survey, a question ID, and a participant ID.
-Once these are supplied, the user is given more control over how they navigate.

-Here is the list of accepted commands:
-- surveys: shows the list of available surveys
-- questions: shows the list of valid question IDs
-- responses: shows the list of valid response IDs
-- current: shows the current configuration of the system
-- quit: quits the program
-- exit: quits the program
-- help: shows the help menu
-- show \<question ID>: displays question text for that ID
-- \<survey>: navigates to the provided survey
-- \<question ID>: navigates to the provided question
-- \<response ID>: navigates to the provided response
-- \<survey> \<question ID> \<response ID>: provides rapid navigation control
-- hitting enter: proceeds to the next response, if one is available

 ### The Data Folder

 The data folder for each survey is further sub-divided into three additional folders: